learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 fi.libraryMethod();
 ```

-More info on the [Module Pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript)
+Wrapping a library in code is sometimes called "[The Module Pattern][MP]"

-The point of this exercise is to build your own implementation of [Higher Order Functions](https://eloquentjavascript.net/05_higher_order.html) using lower level building blocks of the JavaScript language.
-So, your implementation of `map` should not use the native JavaScript `map`.
-Your version should use a `for` loop, `while` loop, or `for in` loop to produce the functionality described.
+The point of this exercise is to build ***your own implementation*** of the
+collection-processing methods.
+Don't simply re-use the built-in methods!
+Leverage all you know about callbacks, passing data, etc. to prove that you
+could build your own collection-processing framework whenever ***you*** want.

 ## Collection Functions (Arrays or Objects)